Spencer-Easton/toDoc/README.md

 2) Publish it using the Execution API.
 [Check out the docs for more info.](https://developers.google.com/apps-script/guides/rest/api)
 3) Open the scripts Dev console.
 Create a set of OAuth Credentials using the `Other` type.
 4) Add the clientId, Client Secret, and the Execution API Id (the scripts Project Key) to the toDoc.d.
 Look for the TODOs in the code.
+   -The source does include the clientId, Client Secret and the execution API Id to my public instance if the server script.
+Feel free to compile the client as is.
 5) Compile the client `dmd toDoc.d`.
 6) The first time you run the client you will have to authenticate.